jagadekmeesala/Miracle_DAAPS/README.md

 - Complete SQL tasks in SQL server.
 - Complete working on attributes and tables finalisation.
 - Work on DAX in Power BI for miraDBSHARp.

 Blockers
 - None.

+Use Case/Business Knowledge acquired
+- Power BI - MiraDBSHARp
+- Database Development - SQL.
+- Azure Data Factory.
+- Database Administration

+### Day-4 - Jan 30th, 2024 - Monday.
+What did I achieve today
+- Worked on Self-hosted integration service in Azure Data Factory.
+- Learnt about data flows in Pipeline creation.
+- Create a pipeline that transfers data from on-prem to on-prem and cloud to on-prem and vice versa.
+- Attended SQL Session and revised previous topics in SQL.
+- Learnt about SQL functions, sub queries, Advanced SQL queries like with, pivot and so on.
+- Created a DAX in Power BI to get count of databases.
+- Revised backup and restores, users and logins in Database Administration.

+What am I planning to achieve tomorrow
+- Create an on-prem to on-prem pipeline in ADF.
+- Cover few chapters in DBA.
+- Complete a section in Azure Course.
+- Work on SQL and PL/SQL tasks.
+- Understand data for MiraDBSHARp.

+Blockers
+- None.